It’s been six years since I started an experiment with no particular end in mind.

-Second, I began preparations to attend a spiritual ceremony that took place on March 1st, 2014.
-The ceremony lasted from 6 p.m. in the evening until breakfast the next morning.
+Second, I began preparing for a spiritual ceremony on March 1st, 2014.
+The ceremony lasted from 6 p.m. until breakfast the following day.
 It altered my reality and direction in ways that are still unfolding.
-The wisdom and insights transmitted during the ceremony are now even clearer, and louder than ever.
+The wisdom and insights transmitted during the ceremony are now more evident and louder than ever.

 Following the ceremony, I stuck with my experiment.
 I wanted to know how each of these things (alcohol, coffee, carbs, and sugar) affected my body, mind, and spirit so that I could recalibrate if it would improve my life.

-After completing six months without alcohol, sugar, carbs, or coffee—four things that were ubiquitous prior to my cancer diagnosis—I wanted to know what it would be like to consume each without the other over a two-week period by reintroducing one and then eliminating it again.
+After completing six months without alcohol, sugar, carbs, or coffee—four things that were ubiquitous before my cancer diagnosis—I wanted to know what it would be like to consume each without the other over two weeks by reintroducing one and then eliminating it again.
 I recorded how each felt.
 The result was illuminating.

 No More Alcohol

 The one item that I chose not to reintroduce was alcohol.
-Although I love wine, especially great Spanish wines like Rioja, Tempranillo, or Crianza, I knew that alcohol did not serve a useful or fulfilling purpose in my life nor did most of the relationships that surrounded it.
+Although I love wine, especially great Spanish wines like Rioja, Tempranillo, or Crianza, I knew that alcohol did not serve a practical or fulfilling purpose in my life, nor did most of the relationships surrounding it.

 It’s now been six years since I’ve had any alcohol.
 My life has changed dramatically.
-Friendships shifted, I found myself letting go of unhealthy familial patterns and negative relationships with ease.
-I can also say no way more quickly than yes, and yes more quickly than no when true.
+Friendships shifted, and I found myself letting go of unhealthy familial patterns and antagonistic relationships with ease.
+I can also say no more quickly than yes and yes more rapidly than no when true.

-I also discovered that I had more time to be creative and the space to explore and foster other passions, such as freelance journalism, traveling, writing a novel, painting, acting, and exploring other facets of a creative life that I couldn’t access when my system wasn’t aligned with my deeper truth.
+I also discovered that I had more time to be creative and the space to explore and foster other passions, such as freelance journalism, traveling, writing a novel, painting, acting, and exploring different facets of a creative life that I couldn’t access when my system wasn’t aligned with my more profound truth.

 I have no experience with alcoholics anonymous, nor do I know what it is like to be addicted to something.
 As such, I can’t speak to addiction from a personal point of view.

 The challenge and the struggle to overcome our attachments, addictions, habits, or routines isn’t easy.
-And, I have no advice as to how one might go about leaving behind that which doesn’t serve someone’s greatest truth.
+And, I have no advice on how one might leave behind that which doesn’t serve someone’s greatest truth.

 The path has been lonely, and the changes overwhelming at times, but the essence of truth is continuously more present than ever.

-I still walk the path alone and I’m comfortable on this trail as I get to know myself and others in ways that I could have never imagined.
+I still walk the path alone, and I’m comfortable on this trail as I get to know myself and others in ways I could have never imagined.

-The only thing I can offer people is the knowledge that everything in life is a choice.
-When we relinquish our individual agency and power to people or things, nothing can change.
+The only thing I can offer is the knowledge that everything in life is a choice.
+Nothing can change when we relinquish our agency and power to people or things.
 When we keep our power, everything can change.